 We offer a free pick up and drop off service in Motueka, Riwaka, Kaiteriteri and Marahau in our van (limited space available).
 If you’re staying in Nelson we can arrange transport for you for $15 per person one way.
 If you do require a pick up just let us know when you book and we’ll let you know what time you need be ready to go.
 However, you can also choose to drive to the meeting point in your own vehicle.
 If you do Torrent River or Falls River you could then stay in Marahau to treat yourself to a huge, delicious burger at the Fat Tui or relax and unwind at one of the restaurants or cafes.

 Torrent River and Falls River are accessed by walking, sea kayaking or taking the water taxi from Marahau.
 The standard option is to come with us on the water taxi from Marahau.
 However you can choose to meet us at the water taxi drop off points in the park if you decide to walk or sea kayak.
 The Torrent River trips starts from the beach at Anchorage and the Falls River trip from the beach at Torrent Bay.
 The walking distance from Marahau to Anchorage is 11.5 km and will take you about 3 hours.
 From Marahau to Torrent Bay is 12.5 km at low tide and will take you about 4 hours.
 Sea kayaking from Marahau to Anchorage or Torrent Bay takes between 3 and 3.5 hours.
 Click here for a map.
 Bear in mind that the canyoning trips require a fair amount of energy.
 If you walk or sea kayak in, we recommend to stay overnight in the park so you’re not having to do any other physical activity on the day of your canyoning trip.
 Make sure you book your accommodation in the park well in advance, the huts and campsites can be fully booked in the peak season.
+There are so many great Abel Tasman activities, we’ve got a range of combos so you don’t have to miss out!

 All other trips are accessed by vehicle.
 You can either come with us in the van (limited space available) or drive in your own vehicle.
 The last few kilometres to each canyon are on gravel roads which are normally in a good enough condition for normal two wheel drive vehicles as long as they are not too low to the ground.